 On November 27, 2020, the Company's board of directors adopted, and its stockholders approved, the 2020 Incentive Plan, which became effective in connection with the IPO.
 The 2020 Incentive Plan provides for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit ("RSU") awards, performance awards and other equity awards.

-On August 15, 2023 and August 21, 2023, respectively, the Company's compensation committee and our board of directors adopted, and on October 4, 2023, its stockholders approved, the amendment of the 2020 Incentive Plan to increase the maximum number of shares of Class A common stock that may be automatically added to the share reserve of the 2020 Incentive Plan on May 1 of each year from May 1, 2024 until (and including) May 1, 2030 pursuant to the "evergreen" provision of the 2020 Incentive Plan from five percent (5%) to seven percent (7%) of the total number of shares of the Company's Class A common stock and Class B common stock outstanding on April 30 of the immediately preceding fiscal year.
-Prior to the adoption and approval of such amendment, there was an automatic annual increase on May 1, 2023 in the number of shares reserved for future issuance pursuant to the 2020 Incentive Plan in an amount equal to five percent (5%) of the total number of shares of the Company's Class A common stock and Class B common stock outstanding as of April 30, 2023.
+The number of shares of Class A common stock reserved for issuance under the 2020 Incentive Plan is subject to automatic evergreen increases annually through (and including) May 1, 2030 pursuant to the terms of the 2020 Incentive Plan.
+There was an automatic annual increase on May 1, 2024 in the number of shares reserved for future issuance pursuant to the 2020 Incentive Plan in an amount equal to seven percent (7%) of the total number of shares of the Company's Class A common stock and Class B common stock outstanding on April 30, 2024.